Planning a visit to Rome’s Colosseum in 2026?

 Are Colosseum night tours worth it?

-Night tours can be excellent if you want cooler temperatures, dramatic lighting, and a different atmosphere, but availability is more limited.
+Night tours can be excellent if you want cooler temperatures, dramatic lighting, and a different atmosphere, but availability is more limited and access rules can differ from daytime visits.
+Check exactly which areas are included before booking.

 See if a night tour is right for you.